 Natalie was diagnosed with Stage 3c ovarian cancer in November 2012, aged 40.
-Now approaching 7 years since her diagnosis, she wants to share her story to give hope to anyone, especially with late stage ovarian cancer, who has just been diagnosed, or who is undergoing treatment.
+Now, celebrating a decade since her diagnosis, she wants to share her story to give hope to anyone, especially with late stage ovarian cancer, who has just been diagnosed, or who is undergoing treatment.

 On my 40th birthday, I remember feeling healthy and happy, so the cancer diagnosis a few months later hit me with the force of a speeding train.
 I couldn’t believe that the symptoms I’d been experiencing for a few weeks could be a result of something as serious as cancer.
 I’d had bloating on and off for a few weeks, which was unusual, and my appetite had changed- I was feeling full quite quickly.
 When I started to get abdominal pain when I was lying on my side, I knew something wasn’t right.
 I saw my GP (it was a locum that day) and I felt that he was quite dismissive of my concerns, and suggested it was just IBS.
 He reluctantly agreed to send me for an ultrasound, but when I got home, I decided I didn’t want to wait, so I booked to have some private tests.
 I had googled my symptoms, and ovarian cancer was on the list, but I thought I was too young to have it.

 The scans and tests showed a large mass on both ovaries, and it had spread outside the ovaries.
 I was absolutely shocked and terrified.
 My children were 10 and 12 at the time, and I couldn’t bear to think about how long I might have left, or whether I would see them grow up.